Before the puppies are born

 Depending on how things go we might decide to make that 3 weeks.
 The blog, the website and webcam will have to keep you happy and occupied until you can come and visit, but we promise to update it often.

-After the first few weeks, the new owners are welcome to visit as much as you want (after making an appointment with us).
-We expect new owners to come and visit at least twice during the litter-period, assuming the distance to us is doable.
+After the first few weeks, the potential new owners are welcome to visit as much as you want (after making an appointment with us).
+We expect potential new owners to come and visit at least twice during the litter-period, assuming the distance to us is doable.

 How we place our pups